firefox-devtools/debugger/docs/debugging-the-debugger.md

 Lets make the debugger do something special when a breakpoint is added.

 You can find the file that handles breakpoints here: `/debugger.html/src/components/Editor/Breakpoint.js` Then go ahead and find (Cntrl-F) "addBreakpoint".
-This should pullup the addBreakpoint function, which (surprise!) adds a breakpoint!
+This should pull up the addBreakpoint function, which (surprise!) adds a breakpoint!
 Then we are going to add an alert so can see something for our actions:

 ```javascript